 In line with the Belmont Report principle of Beneficence, confidentiality of information should be ensured to the best of the investigators’ abilities.
 Since there are special risks of confidentiality in the close environment of the university, special attention should be given to full disclosure of potential risks in the consenting of a student to participate.
 The following should also be considered:

 - Accessing student records requires either written signed consent or a FERPA (Family Educational Rights and Privacy Act) waiver.
 The consent form needs to state which records are being accessed.

-- It should be made clear that collection of sensitive information with legal impact will not affect the student’s standing (illicit drug use…).
+- It should be made clear that collection of sensitive information with legal impact will not affect the student’s standing (i.s., illicit drug use).
 This should be stated in the consent form.

 It is recommended that investigators consider the implications of student participants’ early withdrawal from studies and how best to proceed with payment.
-General rules are not possible given the variety of research studies and payment options.
 Investigators should respect participants’ decisions not to participate or to withdraw early from the research as part of the expectation of participation being voluntary.
 Please note that providing anything of value to the participants for completing the research is considered a payment.
 For example, extra credit points in class would be payment that must be approved by the IRB.
 Generally, students should have an alternative opportunity to earn the same extra credit if they choose to decline research participation.